 This information was provided by Paul Hansen.

 In March, 2012, I got a note from Andrew Pollock, a recent visitor to C141Heaven.
-He sent a link to the 366th FMS Shop run by John Petig.
 The 366th did maintenance on F4 engines at DaNang in the way-back period.
 Andrew found this photo on the site:

 The guy with leaning on the aircraft tail is not identified, but the photo was in a group labeled "Buddy C".